stillbreeze/context-in-images/README.md

-Context modeling of images to improve object recognition
+Understanding the role of context and global features in object recognition

-Dataset used: Microsoft COCO - Only a set of 5-10 objects in real, natural scenes
+Dataset used: Microsoft COCO - 90 object categories in real, natural scenes

 The way ahead:

-1. Extract low level, global feature detectors like GIST
+1. Extract low level, global feature descriptors like GIST

 2. Train using these features and retain contender images